Starts with/Browse takes you to a particular spot in an alphabetical list of all of the titles, subjects, call numbers, etc., in the Library Catalog.

 Browsing by title is helpful for items that come in multiple series, or where a variation in spelling or phrasing might affect a search.
-See, for example, the Dictionary of Literary Biography or Town & Country magazine.
+See, for example, the Dictionary of Literary Biography.

 Browse by subject to see how your topic is organized and subdivided in the Library Catalog's subject headings.
 See, for example, Isaac Newton.

-The Library Catalog pulls its subject headings from the Library of Congress Subject Headings, FAST, and the National Library of Medicine (MeSH).
-These taxonomies are well-controlled but complex.
+Library Catalog records use subjects from several well-controlled but complex taxonomies.
 There are often several pertinent subject terms for a given topic.

-(In "Everything," you will see a huge variety of subject headings, and many apparent duplicates.
-Everything's subjects, which are not available for browsing, come from many different taxonomies.)
+(In "Catalog & Articles," you will see a huge variety of subject headings, and many apparent duplicates.
+These subjects, which are not available for browsing, come from much larger and less controlled array of taxonomies.)

-Pro tip: It's often best to adapt the subject headings and subheadings you see in your "starts with" list into a new search.
+PRO TIP: It's often best to take elements from the subject headings and subheadings you see in your "starts with" list and incorporate them into a new search.
 From Advanced Search, select "subject" from the "any field" drop-down and add different combinations of subjects and subheadings.
-For example, you might search for "comic books, strips, etc." to return underground comics along with science fiction comics, and so on.
+For example, the search "comic books, strips, etc." captures both underground comic books, strips, etc. and science fiction comic books, strips, etc.